-It is a relatively new phenomenon, this Revenue Operations (RevOps) moniker, and it has actually existed for longer than workers give it credit for, it was perhaps just called something different.
+Revenue Operations (RevOps) is a relatively new phenomenon, but it has actually existed for longer than workers give it credit for; it was perhaps just called something different.

-Within the department, there are 4 major responsibilities: Operations, Enablement, Insights and Tools.
+Within the department, there are four major responsibilities: Operations, Enablement, Insights, and Tools.

 What material can be produced to help the reps do their jobs better?
 Perhaps it being centralised and once updated by Marketing it propagates to the whole sales team.
 That’s cool and totally possible!